InseeFrLab/onyxia-api/README.md

 | `springdoc.swagger-ui.path` | `/` | Open API (swagger) UI path |
 | `springdoc.swagger-ui.oauth.clientId` | `` | clientid used by swagger to authenticate the user, in general the same which is used by onyxia-ui is ok. |

-## Onyxia api compatibility matrix with kubernetes
+## Onyxia API compatibility matrix with kubernetes

-Onyxia api follow the compatibilty matrix of  :
+Onyxia-API uses both `helm` and `kubectl` to interact with the Kubernetes cluster.
-- helm version and kubectl version installed here https://github.com/InseeFrLab/onyxia-api/blob/master/onyxia-api/Dockerfile
+`helm` and `kubectl` are bundled in the `Onyxia API` Docker image.
+You can check version numbers here : https://github.com/InseeFrLab/onyxia-api/blob/master/onyxia-api/Dockerfile.
-- the fabric8 kubernetes compatibility client version in the https://github.com/InseeFrLab/onyxia-api/blob/master/onyxia-model/pom.xml
+See [Kubernetes version skew policy](https://kubernetes.io/releases/version-skew-policy/#kubectl) for details on `kubectl` / `kubernetes` compatibility (tl;dr : `kubectl` / `kubernetes` version difference should be `+/-1` max).

-## Onyxia Universe package format extension
+## Onyxia Helm format extension

-Onyxia extends the official Universe format (see https://github.com/mesosphere/universe) to enhance it.
+Onyxia's catalogs are based on the Helm chart format and especially the `values.schema.json` (see https://helm.sh/docs/topics/charts/#schema-files) file used to populate the personalization tabs displayed by the UI.
-This format extension is **fully interoperable** with the official Universe format meaning **Onyxia works with any Universe** and **Universes using Onyxia's extension should be usable in other apps**.
+Onyxia is **fully interoperable** with the Helm chart format which means you can use any helm chart repository as a onyxia catalog.
+But you probably want to use one that includes `values.schema.json` files (those files are optional in helm).

-The specification is defined [here](docs/specification/README.md).
+Onyxia extends this format to enhance it and provide more customization tools in the UI.

-An example of a Universe using this extension is available [here](https://github.com/inseefrlab/Universe-Datascience).
+An example of such extension can be found [here](https://github.com/InseeFrLab/helm-charts-interactive-services/blob/main/charts/jupyter-python/values.schema.json#L190), see `x-onyxia`.